Reaching into a great big Zagreb bag of things to do – part 2

 dscn0312

 but also prepared, as one article put it, to host a range of different cultural events.
-There are also plans for a museum to also open inside the tunnel.
+There are also plans for a museum to open inside the tunnel.
 The best evidence for all of this is seen here.

 zagreb-tunnel-loo